Advocates for Employees. Your Employment, Overtime + Minimum Wage Rights.

 Representative Plaintiffs and the class were represented by Anthony J. Lazzaro and Chastity L. Christy of The Lazzaro Law Firm, LLC, Hans A. Nilges and Shannon M. Draher of Nilges Draher, LLC.
 They can be reached at 216-696-5000.

 How do I get involved?

-If the Court grants preliminary approval, all class members will receive a notice that will explain how they receive a payment.
+All class members received a notice that explained how to receive a payment.

 The materials on this site are provided for informational purposes only and do not constitute legal advice.
 This information may not be accurate, complete, or current.
 Viewing this site is not, alone, intended to create an attorney-client relationship between you and The Lazzaro Law Firm, LLC and you should not act or rely on any information in this site without seeking the advice of an attorney.

 Copyright The Lazzaro Law Firm, LLC.
 All Rights Reserved